Identifiability of interaction kernels in mean-field equations of interacting particles: Radial interaction kernels

-We start from the identifiability of radial interaction kernels.
-We will first derive the probabilistic loss functional in \eqref{eq:costFn} (see Section \ref{sect:costFn}).
-Then, in Section \ref{sec:IDL2}-\ref{sec:IDL2rho}, we discuss the identifiability in $L^2(\mX)$ and in $L^2(\rhoT)$, in the ambient function spaces of learning defined in Section \ref{sec:FnSpace}.
+Radial interaction kernels are of particular interest because of their simplicity and efficiency in representing symmetric interactions.
+We will first show that the loss functional is well-defined and prove its oracle version.
+Then, we discuss the identifiability in the ambient function spaces $L^2(\mX)$ and in $L^2_{\rhoT}$ in Section \ref{sec:IDL2}-\ref{sec:IDL2rho}, respectively.